Vitalii Skakun: Legacy

 On 26 February 2022, Skakun was posthumously awarded the Order of the Gold Star, the military version of the title of Hero of Ukraine, by Ukrainian President Volodymyr Zelenskyy.

 On 28 February 2022, the Czech representative of one of Prague's city districts, Libor Bezděk, proposed to rename a bridge in Korunovační Street, which is the address of the Russian embassy, to Vitalij Skakun bridge.
 The proposal was accepted by the district and was forwarded to Prague City Council.

 On 1 March 2022, the city council of Berezhany awarded the title of "Honorary Citizen of Berezhany" to Skakun.

 On 7 March 2022, he was granted honorary citizenship of Leszno.

+On April 24, 2024, in the village of Antonivka, 1 May Street was renamed to Vitaly Skakun Street.